 You can make it the traditional way with a mortar and pestle in which you crush all ingredients and mix them with the help of your muscle mass.

-A food processor will also make a paste but with more texture as it only chops and doesn’t crush the ingredients.
+A food processor or blender will also make a paste but with more texture as it only chops and doesn’t crush the ingredients.
 While using a food processor you might need to add water as natural juices will not release easily to form the paste.